Office-of-Digital-Services/California-State-Web-Template-Website/readme.txt

 Step 1: Instal node.js (http://nodejs.org)

-Step 2: Install Grunt.js CLI (http://gruntjs.com/getting-started)
+Step 2: Install Gulp.js CLI (https://gulpjs.com/)
-    * Run "npm install -g grunt-cli" (without quotes) from the cmd line
+    * Run "npm install gulp-cli -g" (without quotes) from the cmd line

 Step 3:
     * cd into the root of the template folder (where the Gruntfile.js is located)